oolekk/task-beone/README.md

 Each 5 seconds the in-memory backlog is pushed to persistent storage.

 Once docker compose is started, we can also start the separate kafka client.
-`ConsumerApp` can be ran in separate tab, and will print board action events as they are published by the producer.
+`ConsumerApp` can be run in separate tab, and will print board action events as they are published by the producer.
 No special configuration was done to resume from last offset, it will not replay previously missed events but those which occur while it is running will be displayed.

 `PlayReplApp` will accept commands via terminal to add pieces on board and to move them around.
-There's more full worded commands which can be readily inspected in the `ComandParser` I will quickly list the short versions which I used during testing.
-Location or Id can be used to indicate which piece should be acted on.
+There's more full worded commands which can be readily inspected in the `CmdParser` I will quickly list the short versions which I used during testing.
+Location or ID can be used to indicate which piece should be acted on.

 All the numeric X Y args don't need to be separated by spaces, but can be.
-Since it's always numbers below 10 which are valid for X Y, each single one is treated as such.
+Since it's always one digit numbers, 0-7 which are valid for X Y, each single digit is treated as separate coordinate.

-`r 11` will add rook on field (1, 1) `add rook` `new rook` `put rook` does the same
+`r 01` will add rook on field (0, 1) `add rook` `new rook` `put rook` does the same

-`b 11` will add bishop on field (1, 1) `add bishop` `new bishop` `put bishop` does the same
+`b 10` will add bishop on field (1, 0) `add bishop` `new bishop` `put bishop` does the same

 `rm 11` will remove any piece on that field, `take`, `rmv`, `remove`, `delete` works the same